roman-turchenko/pcm-player-webpack/README.md

-The settings for the local server you can find in webpack.config.dev.js Do not forget to change IP for your own
+The settings for the local server you can find in webpack.config.dev.js Do not forget to change IP to your own

 PCM Player
 -----------